-More than a decade of experience defending Article 120 cases.
+More than 15 years defending article 120 sexual assault cases.

 All of these efforts are geared towards one thing – MORE CONVICTIONS WITH GREATER PUNISHMENT.

 Korody Law has handled Article 120 sexual assault cases across all services from San Diego, California to Washington, DC to Bremerton, WA to Key West, Florida and everywhere in between.
 We pride ourselves on being the Nation’s best military sexual assault defense law firm.
 Mr. Korody started his law practice in Jacksonville, Florida after leaving active duty in the United States Navy Judge Advocate Generals (JAG) Corps.
 He served as both one of the Navy’s top prosecutors and top defense counsel.
 Since leaving active duty, he has mastered his defense skill handling the most complex cases in the United States including capital (death penalty) cases and cases of both serial murderers and serial rapists.

 Korody Law is the Nation's top military sexual assault defense law firm.
 We have successfully active and reserve component members across all of the branches and national guard members facing sexual assault charges.

 Article 120, UCMJ - rape and sexual assault generally

 [Note: This statute applies to offenses committed on or after 1 January 2019.
 Previous versions of Article 120 are located as follows: for offenses committed on or before 30 September 2007, see Appendix 20; for offenses committed during the period 1 October 2007 through 27 June 2012, see Appendix 21; for offenses committed during the period 28 June 2012 through 31 December 2018, see Appendix 22.]

 RAPE.—Any person subject to this chapter who commits a sexual act upon another